onema/kt-robots/README.md

 This task creates and does a few things:

 - Compile the server
-- Deploy the game server to your AWS account in the `us-east-1` region using Terraform
+- Deploy the game server to your AWS account in the `us-east-1` region using CloudFormation
 - Creates a docker image that runs the server
 - Create an ECR docker repository to host the image
 - Pushes the image to the new docker repository